TheVikkodamus/White-Box-Dungeon_Adventures/homebrew/d6_checks.md

 To resolve a check, the player rolls **1d6**.
 If the result is **equal to or less than** their current Success Odds for the required Stat (Base Odds + Stat Modifier), the action succeeds.
 If the roll is higher, the action fails.

-> ### Example: Jumping a Chasm
-> A Fighter wants to leap across a dangerous chasm, requiring a Strength check.
-Their Strength score is 15.
-Looking at the table below, a score of 15 has a **2-in-6 Base Odds** and grants a **+1 Stat Modifier**.
-Combining them gives the Fighter a final **3-in-6 chance** of success, meaning they succeed on a roll of 1, 2, or 3.

 ### Stat Reference Table

 | STAT | EXAMPLES |